kojr1234/bain_ml_challenge_model/README.md

 **The python version used for this project was 3.9.12**

 ### Running the code
-To run this code, you must install tox (https://tox.wiki/en/latest/), a python package for testing in isolated environments.
+To run this code, you only need to install tox (https://tox.wiki/en/latest/), a python package for testing in isolated environments.

 ```pip install tox```